CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 Now commands like _rclone_, _swift_ or _a-put_ should work in the same way as in Puhti and Mahti.

-To simplify the configuraation process you can write the two command above to one file and run _source_ command just for that.
+To simplify the configuration process you can write the two command above into one file and run _source_ command just for that file.
+For example if you would have the commands in a file called:

-For example if you would have the two commans above in a file called: _open-allas_ in your home directory you could open the connection with command:
+_open-allas_ in your _home_ directory you could open the connection with command:

 ```text
 source  $HOME/open_allas